 The connotations of nonlinearity are a mix of threat and opportunity.
 Nonlinearity can generate instabilities, discontinuities, synergisms, and unpredictability.
-But it also places a premium on flexibility, adaptability, dynamic change, innovation, and responsiveness underdogs to the French, and Clausewitz wanted to understand and use against the French their blind spots.
+But it also places a premium on flexibility, adaptability, dynamic change, innovation, and responsiveness. . . .

+What is the utility of thinking about war-for our potential opponents and ourselves-in nonlinear terms, especially in the high-tech, research-forefront metaphorical terms from the new sciences?
+For our opponents the usefulness may be the same as it was for Clausewitz.
+The Germans were underdogs to the French, and Clausewitz wanted to understand and use against the French their blindspots.
 He also needed to be the champion of disproportionate effects and unpredictability, for in a linear, predictable world Prussian resistance to Napoleon after 1807 was futile.
-The opponents of the United States will be looking for our blind spots in an effort to seize opportunities to surprise and shock us.
+The opponents of the United States will be looking for our blindspots in an effort to seize opportunities to surprise and shock us.
 They may also be able to compensate for their disadvantage in a military confrontation such as the Gulf War by consciously striving to affect the political context in order to change the conduct of warfare.
 An understanding of the porousness of the boundaries between politics and war can be a real weapon against those who envision those boundaries to be impermeable.